flyer-deploy/flyer/src/recipes/docs/design-doc.md

 ## Additional files

+Flyer accepts `additional.files` and `additional.dirs`.
+Just copy all of the files and directories in `additional.files` and `additional.dirs`, respectively, to the release directory.

 ## Low-level commands

 There are [great open-source command line tools alternatives to common unix commands available](https://github.com/ibraheemdev/modern-unix).
 Many of them are much faster than the built-in commands.
 If the alternative commands exist, use them.